 What Causes It?

-Problems with the immune system, viruses, and fever disorders can cause thyroiditis.
 Sometimes thyroiditis develops if you have Graves' disease, an autoimmune disorder that causes hyperthyroidism.
-Certain drugs, such as amiodarone, interferon-alpha, inter leukin-2, or lithium can also cause thyroiditis.

 What to Expect at Your Provider's Office

-Your health care provider will feel your neck to see if the thyroid gland is enlarged or inflamed and may order an ultrasound of your thyroid gland.
-Your provider may also order blood tests to check the levels of thyroid hormones and antibodies.
+Your doctor will feel your neck to see if the thyroid gland is enlarged or inflamed, and may order an ultrasound of your thyroid gland.
+Your doctor may also order blood tests to check the levels of thyroid hormones and antibodies in your system.
 You may get medication to help relieve your symptoms.

 Natural medicine practitioners often take a different view of laboratory results of thyroid function.
-Many naturally oriented doctors pay particular attention to levels of T3 hormone.
+Many naturally-oriented doctors pay particular attention to levels of T3 hormone.
 That is the active form of thyroid hormone that your body makes from T4, an inactive thyroid hormone.
 Conventional lab tests usually measure T4 and thyroid stimulating hormone (TSH) without examining levels of T3.
-People with hypothyroidism may be treated with T4 to bring their levels of T4 to normal limits.
-But if your body can't convert T4 to T3, your tests may be normal but you may still have symptoms of hypothyroidism.
+If you have hypothyroidism, your doctor may treat it with T4 to bring your levels of T4 to normal limits.
+If your body can't convert T4 to T3, your tests may be normal, but you may still have symptoms of hypothyroidism.
 Talk to your doctor about including T3 lab tests in the treatment of hypothyroidism.

-Thyroiditis generally involves three phases: overactive phase, underactive phase, and return to normal.
-Treatment depends on type and phase.
+Thyroiditis generally involves 3 phases: overactive phase, underactive phase, and return to normal.
+Treatment depends on the type of thyroiditis and the phase.

 Depending on the particular type of thyroiditis, a doctor may prescribe one or more of the following treatments: